-Comments have a word limit and have to be approved by a moderator before going live on the comments section.
+- Comments have a word limit and have to be approved by a moderator before going live on the comments section - The courses will be private (pupils will be given a password to access)

-- The courses will be private (pupils will be given a password to access). - Pupils should use first names only and pupils will be given guidelines for commenting. - A team of experienced staff from Ghana and the UK will be monitoring the pages, with extensive training in child protection. - Extension reading suggestions will be given at the end of each post.
+- Pupils should use first names only and pupils will be given guidelines for commenting - A team of experienced staff from Ghana and the UK will be monitoring the pages, with extensive training in child protection - Extension reading suggestions will be given at the end of each post.

-Feedback from our Summer 2020 courses
+Feedback from our previous courses

-We have run an online course in international development over the last three years and during COVID-19 we ran a Community Action and Global Development course, with a new Social Entrepreneurship course launched in September 2020 too.
+We have run an online course in international development over the last three years and during COVID-19 we ran a Community Action and Global Development course.
 We have been proud to see that feedback on our courses has been overwhelmingly positive.